UFC light heavyweight champ Jones pleads guilty to 2nd DWI

 ALBUQUERQUE, N.M.
-(AP) — UFC light heavyweight champion Jon “Bones” Jones had pleaded guilty to his second drunken driving offense in New Mexico.
+(AP) — UFC light heavyweight champion Jon “Bones” Jones has pleaded guilty to his second drunken driving offense in New Mexico.

 Court records show the 32-year-old mixed-martial arts fighter entered his plea Tuesday and was sentenced to one year of supervised probation.
 Jones also was ordered to complete a minimum of 90 days of out-patient treatment, pay maximum fines and fees, and complete community service.